zsparal/api-documentation/source/payments/overview.rst

 #.
 A customer on your website decides to checkout.

 #.
 Your website :doc:`creates a payment </reference/v2/payments-api/create-payment>` on the Mollie platform by calling
-   the Mollie API with the amount, a payment description, a webhook URL, and a URL we should redirect the customer to after the payment is made.
+   the Payments API with the amount, a payment description, a webhook URL, and a URL we should redirect the customer to after the payment is made.

    The API responds with the unique id and the ``_links.checkout`` URL for the newly created payment.
 Your website stores the ``id``, links it to the customer's order and redirects the customer to the URL in the ``_links.checkout`` property from the Mollie API response.
 This is the URL to the hosted payment page for this specific payment.

-   .. note :: You should use HTTP ``GET`` for the redirect to the ``_links.checkout`` URL.
-Using HTTP ``POST`` for redirection will cause issues with some payment methods or iDEAL issuers.
+   .. note:: You should use HTTP ``GET`` for the redirect to the ``_links.checkout`` URL.
+Using HTTP ``POST`` for
+      redirection will cause issues with some payment methods or iDEAL issuers.
 Use HTTP status code ``303 See Other`` to force an HTTP ``GET`` redirect.

 #.
 The customer reaches the :doc:`checkout </guides/checkout>`, chooses a payment method and makes the payment.
 This
    process is entirely taken care of by Mollie.
 You don't need to do anything here.